The Quiet Man: Plot

 In the 1920s, Sean "Trooper Thorn" Thornton, an Irish-born American retired boxer, travels from Pittsburgh to his birthplace of Inisfree to purchase the old family farm.
 (Note: The spelling of the fictional village "Inisfree" can vary in spelling in some film reviews and articles, often being cited "Innisfree".
 In the film, however, the public notices announcing the upcoming horse race are boldly printed "INISFREE RACE MEET".)
-Shortly after arriving, he meets and falls in love with fiery, red-headed Mary Kate Danaher, the sister of bullying Squire "Red" Will Danaher.
-Will also wants to buy the old Thornton property, and is angered when the property's current owner, the wealthy Widow Tillane, accepts Sean's bid instead of his.
-Will then retaliates by refusing consent for Sean to marry his sister.
+Shortly after arriving, he falls in love with fiery, red-headed Mary Kate Danaher, the sister of bullying Squire "Red" Will Danaher.
+Will also wants to buy the old Thornton property and is angered when the property's current owner, the wealthy Widow Tillane, accepts Sean's bid instead of his.
+Will retaliates by refusing consent for Sean to marry his sister.

-Some village residents, including parish priest Father Peter Lonergan and local matchmaker-cum-bookmaker Michaeleen Óge Flynn, (Note: Michaeleen’s full name includes "Óge", which in Irish translates to "young" in English. Óge is used to distinguish between a father and his son with the same name, much in the manner that the suffixes "Sr." and "Jr." do in English.) trick Will Danaher into believing that Widow Tillane will marry him if Mary Kate is no longer under his roof.
-He gleefully allows the marriage, but he refuses to give Mary Kate her dowry when he finds he was deceived, and the Widow Tillane knows nothing about the deal.
-Sean, unschooled in Irish customs, professes no interest in obtaining the dowry; but to Mary Kate, the dowry represents her personal value to the community and her freedom.
+Some village residents, including parish priest Father Peter Lonergan and local matchmaker-cum-bookmaker Michaeleen Óge Flynn, (Note: Michaeleen’s full name includes "Óge", which in Irish translates to "young" in English. Óge is used to distinguish between a father and his son with the same name, much in the manner that the suffixes "Sr." and "Jr." do in English.) trick Will into believing that Widow Tillane will marry him if Mary Kate is no longer under his roof.
+He allows the marriage but refuses to give Mary Kate her dowry when he finds that he was deceived and the Widow Tillane knows nothing about the deal.
+Sean, unschooled in Irish customs, professes no interest in obtaining the dowry.
+However, to Mary Kate, the dowry represents her value to the community and her freedom.
 She insists that the dowry must be received to validate their marriage, causing an estrangement between her and Sean.
-The villagers eventually persuade Will to release Mary Kate's furniture (which she owns), but Will refuses to hand over the monetary part of the dowry (which is his contribution).
+The villagers persuade Will to release Mary Kate's furniture, but he refuses to hand over the monetary part of the dowry (which is his contribution).

-Mary Kate believes Sean is a coward for not fighting Will.
+Mary Kate believes that Sean is a coward for not fighting Will.
 Sean goes to the local Church of Ireland minister and fellow former boxer, the Rev. Cyril Playfair, and reveals that he once accidentally killed a younger, married opponent in the ring.
-Sean had sworn to give up fighting out of fear and guilt over the manslaughter.
-Mary Kate also confesses (in Irish Gaelic) her part in the quarrel to Father Lonergan, who berates her for her selfishness.
+He had sworn to give up fighting out of fear and guilt over the incident.
+Mary Kate also confesses (in Irish) her part in the quarrel to Father Lonergan, who berates her for her selfishness.
 She and Sean partially reconcile that night, and they share the bedroom for the first time since their marriage.